BioSpyder-Bioinformatics/notes-documentation/tempoSeqR_fns.md

 Shows clustering of samples based on similarity.
 This plot is also offered in 3D (when 3 PC are selected) Samples with same labels need to be displayed with the same color.
 (Labels are given in the column 'description' of the sample sheet.
 Maybe add option to label dynamically online)
 Need to understand how to extract PC metadata to determine components

+_Boxplot_
+Boxplots repressenting the number of genes.
+Useful to be able to colour boxes based on group, plus add statistics on hover (maybe checkboxes for user to select which metrics they're interested to see on hover)

+_Dendrogram_
+Have a look for some fancy template.
+Having a circular dendrogram would be better